 Lisa Molloy: There is a lot of research to suggest that drawing lines between our professional and personal lives is essential, especially to maintain good mental health.
 However, this can prove difficult when work circumstances have changed so radically and so quickly.
 Here are a few practical tips that can help in protecting your mental health and wellbeing while working remotely:

 - Routine – Start and end the day with a routine.
-This helps to give you a sense of normality and keep you focused for the day ahead.
+This helps to give you a sense of normality and keeps you focused for the day ahead.

 - Set boundaries – Make sure you stick to your work schedule and don’t end up working longer and harder.
 If you save time on your commute, don’t use that time working.
-You may typically read, listen to some music or some podcasts catch up with family or friends over a call whilst on your commute and you should continue that practice.
+You may typically read, listen to some music or some podcasts or catch up with family or friends over a call and you should continue that practice.

 - Work environment – You may not have the perfect workplace or equipment but the important thing is to find a space away from the main home area if possible.
 Also, if you can, move your desktop to a place that has plenty of sunlight.
 Find places in your home where you can move around during the day so you can leave your desk to take a phone call.

 - Regular breaks and exercise – Don’t forget to get up from your desk and stretch, go outside for some fresh air, go up and down the stairs, anything to move your body.
 Taking breaks is good for your mental health and it also means that your eyes are getting a break from focusing on a screen for too long.
 You could use your calendar to remind you when to get up from your desk.

 - Social Interaction – Many of us are used to chatting to colleagues in the workplace and miss the social aspect of working in the office.
 If physical contact isn’t possible you can use one of the many videoconferencing tools such as Zoom, Microsoft Teams or Google Meet to connect with other members of your team.
 These connections don’t all need to be work-related; a virtual tea-break or lunch break is a great way to get together.